 Double-checking this information can prevent funds from going to the wrong recipient’s bank account or being delayed.
 Incorrect banking details or high transfer fees can cause a transfer to bounce back.

 Research shows that up to 20% of failed transfers were attributed to incorrect or missing information.
-Common errors include incorrect IBAN or SWIFT codes, leading to delayed or failed transfers.
+Common errors include incorrect IBAN or SWIFT codes, which can lead to delayed or failed transfers.

 Set up and Make the Payment